opencor/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

-.. c:function:: int MRIStepSetNonlinRDiv(void* arkode_mem, realtype rdiv)
+.. c:function:: int MRIStepSetNonlinRDiv(void* arkode_mem, sunrealtype rdiv)

    Specifies the nonlinear correction threshold beyond which the iteration will be declared divergent.